Argentina: Colonial era

 Europeans first arrived in the region with the 1502 voyage of Amerigo Vespucci.
 The Spanish navigators Juan Díaz de Solís and Sebastian Cabot visited the territory that is now Argentina in 1516 and 1526, respectively.
 In 1536 Pedro de Mendoza founded the small settlement of Buenos Aires, which was abandoned in 1541.

 Further colonisation efforts came from Paraguay—establishing the Governorate of the Río de la Plata—Peru and Chile.
 Francisco de Aguirre founded Santiago del Estero in 1553.
 Londres was founded in 1558; Mendoza, in 1561; San Juan, in 1562; San Miguel de Tucumán, in 1565.
 Juan de Garay founded Santa Fe in 1573 and the same year Jerónimo Luis de Cabrera set up Córdoba.
 Garay went further south to re-found Buenos Aires in 1580.
 San Luis was established in 1596.

 The Spanish Empire subordinated the economic potential of the Argentine territory to the immediate wealth of the silver and gold mines in Bolivia and Peru, and as such it became part of the Viceroyalty of Peru until the creation of the Viceroyalty of the Río de la Plata in 1776 with Buenos Aires as its capital.

-Buenos Aires repelled two ill-fated British invasions in 1806 and 1807.
+Buenos Aires repelled two unsuccessful British invasions in 1806 and 1807.
 The ideas of the Age of Enlightenment and the example of the first Atlantic Revolutions generated criticism of the absolutist monarchy that ruled the country.
 As in the rest of Spanish America, the overthrow of Ferdinand VII during the Peninsular War created great concern.